 I buy EVERYTHING online: toothpaste, moisturizer, my blender.
 It gets delivered straight to my doorstep, which is awesome.
 It’s like having a personal assistant who runs all your errands.

 Interested in launching your own blog?

 You’ll need to buy a domain name and hosting.
 This will cost between $50 – $150 per year, depending on what type of hosting package you get.

-I’ve used three blog hosting sites: Netfirms, Bluehost and Hostgator.
-Of the three, I’ve had the best experience (fastest upload speeds, best customer service) with HostGator.
+I’ve used four blog hosting sites: Netfirms, GoDaddy, Bluehost and Hostgator.
+Of the four, I’ve had the best experience (fastest upload speeds, best customer service) with HostGator.

 If you’d like to use HostGator, enter the coupon code “AFFORDANYTHING” for a 25% discount on any web hosting package 12 months or more.

 Buy Health Insurance if You’re Self-Employed